 NYC-area estate of 1st US self-made female millionaire sold

 Walker was born Sarah Breedlove in Louisiana in 1867 to former slaves.
-After marrying a St. Louis newspaperman, she changed her name to Madam C.J.
-Walker and began selling her own hair products made for black women, a venture that made her wealthy as her name became known across the U.S., Central America and the Caribbean.
+After marrying St. Louis newspaperman Charles Joseph Walker, she changed her name to Madam C.J.
+Walker and began selling her own hair care and beauty products made for black women, a venture that made her wealthy as her name became known across the U.S., Central America and the Caribbean.

 This story has been corrected to fix estate ownership to organization founded by magazine owner instead of magazine owner and his family.